Click the "Select File" button above, and choose your CDX file.

 Convert a file to CDX

-To convert other file formats to the "Compound Index File" file type, you need software like Microsoft Visual FoxPro or a similar tool.
+To convert other file formats to the "Compound Index File" file type, you need software like Visual FoxPro or a similar tool.

 About CDX files